The-H-Project/RepData_PeerAssessment1/PA1_template.md

 ImputedDatawide <- rbind(ImputedDatawide, ImputedValues)
 setkey(ImputedDatawide, date)

-# Get rid of TotalSteps so we can recalculate it
-# Get rid of day because it gets in the way of TotalSteps being recalculated (specifically, the .SDCols parameter)
+# Get rid of TotalSteps so we can recalculate it, and get rid of day because it gets in the way of TotalSteps being recalculated (specifically, the .SDCols parameter)
-ImputedDatawide[,TotalSteps := NULL]
-ImputedDatawide[,day := NULL]
+ImputedDatawide[, `:=` (TotalSteps = NULL, day = NULL)]

 # Recalculate total steps per day
 ImputedDatawide[ ,TotalSteps := rowSums(.SD), .SDcols = 2:ncol(ImputedDatawide)]